 - the contribution to the health services fund;

-The total of such remuneration must also be included in your total payroll used to calculate your health services fund contribution rate, your participation in workforce skills development and, if applicable, your contribution to the Workforce Skills Development and Recognition Fund (WSDRF).
+The total of such remuneration must also be included in your total payroll used to calculate your health services fund contribution rate and your participation in workforce skills development.